iter_utils

 -

-Iterable containing T
+Iterable containing TThe original iterable

 iwhere(iter, fn) → Array of number

-Returns list of indices where the function fn
+Returns list of indices where the function fn returns true. fn receives

 the value, index and the iterable as arguments, in that order.